What Are The Alkyonides Days?

 The Alkyonides Days take place from December 15 to February 15 each year, and most often between January 16-31.
 During this time, the days typically have intense sunshine, with no clouds or wind and heightened temperatures for the season.

 What’s In The Name?

-There are several myths surrounding the phenomenon of the Alkyonida Days, the most common of which is the story of Alcyone, daughter of Aeolus, the Greek god of the wind.
+There are several myths surrounding the phenomenon of the Alkyonides Days, the most common of which is the story of Alcyone, daughter of Aeolus, the Greek god of the wind.
 Alcyone was the devoted wife of Ceyx, King of Thessaly in central Greece.
 Ceyx ruled his kingdom with justice and in peace.
-Alcyone and Ceyx were admired by gods and mortals alike for their physical beauty, and profound love that they had for each other.
+Alcyone and Ceyx were admired by gods and mortals alike for their physical beauty and the profound love they had for each other.